ckesurf/yale-web-053022/15-intro-to-the-internet/README.md

-# Intro to Mod 2 & the Internet
+# Intro to Phase 2 & The Internet

 ![live stream](pics/IMG_2597.jpg)